The Alamo (2004 film): Battle scenes

 In the winter of 1835–1836, when the Mexican Army was moving north through desert areas, shortly before it crossed the Rio Bravo (Rio Grande), it endured a snowstorm of uncommon intensity, and soldiers suffered illness and hunger.
 Snow making machines were used to create the scenes of the march through the snow.
 Four days later, an actual snow storm blanketed the set.
 Two calls were made to find thin and gaunt extras to play the soldiers, but the film's scenes of the attack on the Alamo were shot in harsh weather.
 Extras stood for hours in cold rain, making some scenes gruelingly realistic.
 A few days of the filming was held up, due to bitter cold and very muddy conditions.

-Final editing
+Editing

 After the film was shot, it was edited down to three hours; later it was reduced to two hours, with scenes and certain characters removed.
 Shortly prior to the release, 15 minutes were added.
 Nonetheless, Quaid's role had been significantly reduced from the first version.